 “In the Name of the Brother” does not delve excessively into the evolution of individual characters.
 Such drastic shifts in alliances and loyalties may provide excitement but could dilute the inherent conflict in classic narratives, reducing the intellectual challenge between the opposing sides and diminishing the audience's anchor for reflection on the entire drama.

-The of human nature and the cruelty of the era are embodied collectively by a diverse array of characters in this drama.
+The complexity of human nature and the cruelty of the era are embodied collectively by a diverse array of characters in this drama.
 Whether it is the righteous Song Zhuowen and Song Zhuowu or the villainous Guan Xue, Pan Yue, and Hu Bin, they all act for their respective groups while harboring personal ambitions and concerns.

 Within the triangular relationship, the characters' intertwined struggles with personal secrets create a tense atmosphere that keeps the audience on edge in every scene.
 The constant probing and careful maneuvering allow the characters in the drama to break free from the confines of traditional storytelling, offering a fresh and dynamic portrayal.